josbeir/cakephp-mercure/README.md

 - **Services/Commands**: Use the `Publisher` facade for publishing updates
 - **Manual Control**: Use the `Authorization` facade when you need direct response manipulation

+> **Note:** Facades (`Publisher`, `Authorization`) can be used in any context where a CakePHP component or helper does not fit, such as in queue jobs, commands, models, or other non-HTTP or background processing code.
+This makes them ideal for use outside of controllers and views.

 ### Choosing Your Authorization Strategy

 Pick the approach that best fits your workflow: